Table of Contents

 Origins of Amun

 Amun and his female counterpart Amaunet were first mentioned in the Old Egyptian Pyramid Texts.
-He was one of the eight primordial deities, and the god of fertility and protection.
-As opposed to the other primordial deities, Amun didn’t have any distinct or concrete roles and duties.
+There, it is written that their shadows form the symbol of protection.
+Amun was one of the eight primordial deities in the Hermopolitan cosmogony and the god of fertility and protection.
+As opposed to the other primordial deities, Amun did not have any specific role or duty.

 The Rise of Amun-Ra

-During the Egyptian Middle Kingdom, Amun became the patron god of Thebes.
+During the Egyptian Middle Kingdom, Amun became the patron god of Thebes, displacing in the process the local war god Montu.
 He also came to be associated with the goddess Mut, and the moon deity Khonsu.
-Together, the three formed a divine family called the Theban triad, and became the gods of safety and protection.
+Together, the three formed a divine family called the Theban Triad, and became the gods of safety and protection.

 From the 18th Dynasty onwards, the largest Amun-Ra temple began to be constructed, and Thebes became the capital of unified Egypt.
 Several kings across generations funded the construction of the temple and Amun-Ra became its principal deity.

-Amun-Ra had various roles and duties in the Egyptian kingdom.
+Amun-Ra had various roles and duties in Egypt.
 Amun was fused with Min, the ancient god of fertility, and together they came to be known as Amun-Min.
 Amun also absorbed the traits of Montu and Ra, the gods of war and sunlight.
 Although Amun was influenced by Atum, the ancient creator god, they continued to remain as separate deities.

 Amun-Ra was worshipped by the people of Egypt as both a visible and invisible god.